insurance Crossword Puzzles

 - paid protection against loss due to injury or property damage

-11 Clues: a risk that cannot be controlled • the possibility of loss or injury • occurs when there is likelihood of economic loss • the threat of a loss with no opportunity for gain • paid protection against loss due to injury or property damage • when conditions can be controlled to minimize the chance of harm • ...
+11 Clues: cannot be controlled • the possibility of loss or injury • when there is likelihood of economic loss • the threat of a loss with no opportunity for gain • the systemic process of managing risk to achieve objectives • meets an insurance company's criteria for insurance coverage • paid protection against loss due to injury or property damage • ...

 Across